nporteschaikin/jbrid/README.md

 $('.myvideoelement').data('settings').video // = returns true is video is using HTML5 video tag
 ```

-There are many more attributes added to the settings object; these, however, seem to be the most useful.
+There are many more attributes added to the settings object; these, however, are likely the only ones worth noting.
 The *settings* data object contains all settings; please observe this object to learn more.

 ## Note
 This is still a work in progress.